Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 • Keypair: persistent key (RSA or ECDSA), fully offline, you manage custody.
 Useful for air-gapped or strict requirements.

-• KMS: key in HashiCorp Vault, AWS KMS, GCP KMS, etc. Good balance of central management and verifiable signing.
+• KMS: key in HashiCorp Vault, AWS KMS, or GCP KMS.
+Good balance of centralised management and verifiable signing.
+The usual path in regulated environments.

 Common Mistakes

-• Forget to rotate.
-In keypair mode, if you don’t rotate annually, you lose the benefit.
+• Forget to rotate: in keypair mode, without annual rotation you lose the benefit.

-• Not storing Rekor log entries.
-For long-term audit, you need the Rekor entry UUID as evidence.
+• Not storing Rekor entries: for long-term audit, you need the Rekor entry UUID as evidence.

 Minimal Checklist